Newcastle Light Rail: Rolling stock

-A fleet of six Urbos 100 trams operate the service.
+A fleet of six Urbos 100 trams operates the service.
 The trams consist of five modules and are 32.966 m long.
 The trams were purchased by exercising an option under the rolling stock contract for Sydney's Inner West Light Rail.
 The Newcastle variant of the vehicles includes technology to enable wire-free operation, onboard surfboard racks and a different livery.

 Frequency

 On weekdays, trams operate every 7–8 minutes during and between the peaks, and 15 minutes in the early morning and evening.

-On Saturdays, trams operate every 15 minutes from 7am to midnight, and 30 minutes in the early morning.
+On Saturdays, trams operate every 15 minutes from 7 am to midnight, and 30 minutes in the early morning.

-On Sundays, trams operate every 15 minutes from 7am to midnight, and 30 minutes in the early morning.
+On Sundays, trams operate every 15 minutes from 7 am to midnight, and 30 minutes in the early morning.

 Stops

 Newcastle Interchange

 Newcastle Interchange is a transport interchange situated in the inner suburb of Wickham.
-It serves as the termini for NSW TrainLink's Central Coast & Newcastle Line and Hunter Line train services, Newcastle Light Rail services and a number of Newcastle Transport bus routes.
+It serves as the termini for NSW TrainLink's Central Coast & Newcastle Line and Hunter Line train services, Newcastle Light Rail services and several Newcastle Transport bus routes.

 Honeysuckle

-The Honeysuckle stop is located adjacent to Honeysuckle Drive and Hunter street in the inner city suburb of Newcastle West.
+The Honeysuckle stop is located adjacent to Honeysuckle Drive and Hunter Street in the inner city suburb of Newcastle West.
 The new stop provides direct access to TAFE NSW (Hunter Street campus) as well as bus connections located not far from the station on Hunter Street.

 Civic

 The Civic stop was constructed in front of the former Civic railway station on Hunter Street.
 The railway station was originally built in 1935 and was serviced by the Newcastle railway line until 2014 when it permanently closed as a railway station.
 The new light rail stop was built strategically in the geographical heart of Newcastle.

-Civic light rail stop is located on Hunter Street in the Newcastle CBD providing direct access to a number of inner-city attractions including Newcastle City Hall, Newcastle Museum and Newcastle Civic Park.
+Civic Light rail stop is located on Hunter Street in the Newcastle CBD providing direct access to several inner-city attractions including Newcastle City Hall, Newcastle Museum and Newcastle Civic Park.